mefrem/mefrem.github.io/_pages/coaching.md

 ## And Maximize

-By dint of the non-traditional path I've taken, I'm intimately familiar with the details of:
+By dint of the non-traditional path I've taken, I have experience with:

 - uprooting and moving to the city with the brightest future in America—Austin, Texas—and creating community
 - mastering my body, eating habits, and physical training program